githubnext/eea/docs/report.md

 One approach to this is to switch to a "task-oriented" mode of describing changes to software, and this approach is now becoming normal, for example:

-- Copilot Workspace, which allows users to describe tasks in natural language and then generates code to implement those tasks, and then allows further iterative changes to the code by imperative commands.
+- [Copilot Workspace](https://githubnext.com/projects/copilot-workspace), which allows users to describe tasks in natural language and then generates code to implement those tasks, and then allows further iterative changes to the code by imperative commands.
-- Cursor Compose, which operates similarly in an IDE context.
+- [Cursor Composer](https://docs.cursor.com/chat/overview), which operates similarly in an IDE context.
-- VSCode Edits, which is again similar and IDE-based.
+- [Copilot Edits](https://code.visualstudio.com/docs/copilot/chat/copilot-edits), which is again similar and IDE-based.
-- GitHub Spark, which accepts iterative updates to change a generated app.
+- [GitHub Spark](https://githubnext.com/projects/github-spark), which accepts iterative updates to change a generated app.

 However, another more human problem arises with task-oriented natural language programming: at each task description the user must "find the words", that is, find the vocabulary, the concepts and the precision by which to describe the change they intend.
 Often the user has no idea how to do this - words can be hard!
 This problem has been known for many years in information retrieval, referred to as [the "vocabulary problem"](https://dl.acm.org/doi/10.1145/32206.32212).
 The vocabulary problem is particularly acute when the user is not familiar with the codebase or the domain, when they tend to resort to hand-waving, vague words and gestures.
 Further the words chosen by the user may not be the same as the words used in the codebase.

 Another recurring linguistic problem is the "reference problem".
-When writing a task, the user must find words to refer to exact code locations and entities sufficiently unambiguously.
-In code this can mean finding natural language to refer to extremely subtle points in the flow of information or control, or to specific data structures or algorithms.
+When writing a task, the user must find words to refer to exact code locations, functions, methods, classes, feature points, design layers, visual elements and other logical entities sufficiently unambiguously.
+In code this can mean finding the right natural language to refer to extremely subtle points in the flow of information or control, or to specific data structures or algorithms.
 In order to change the code for an information flow, it can first be necessary to summarize the whole flow, and then describe exactly how it is to change.
-This is tedious in natural language, and begs the question whether this summarization can be automated.
+This is tedious in natural language, and begs the question whether this process can be automated.

 In short, the advent of Generative AI means humans are now finding it compelling and productive to describe software changes with words.
-However words are ambiguous, the artifacts generated from them are unstable, and human often struggles to find the right words to describe intent sufficiently unambiguously.
+However words are ambiguous, the artifacts generated from them are unstable, and humans often struggle to find the right words to describe intent sufficiently unambiguously.

 ## Core Idea

 The above discussion assumes words are primary.
 However what if we start from the opposite position: what if code is primary, and specifications (words) are secondary, while still embracing natural language as a valid way of describing change?
-This is the starting point of the Extract, Edit, Apply (EEA) concept we have been exploring at GitHub Next.
+This is the starting point of the _Extract, Edit, Apply (EEA)_ concept we have been exploring at GitHub Next.

 EEA revolves around the notion of _ephemeral_, _editable_, _partial_ specifications.
 The paradigm is to make code permanent and specifications ephemeral: users can edit either the code or ephemeral specs, which are essentially code summaries that can be generated, modified, and discarded as needed.
 If the user edits an ephemeral specification, the toolchain will offer a code change corresponding to the spec change.
 The user can then accept or reject the code change, and the toolchain will apply the change to the codebase.